 - 1/4 cup (60ml) milk (I use 1% – any is fine)

-- For the cranberries: Place cranberries in a large bowl; set aside.
+- If garnishing with sugared cranberries, make those first: Place cranberries in a large bowl; set aside.
 In a medium saucepan, bring 1 cup of sugar and the water to a boil and whisk until the sugar has dissolved.
 Remove pan from the heat and allow to cool for 5 minutes.
 Pour sugar syrup over the cranberries and stir.
 Let the cranberries sit at room temperature or in the refrigerator for 6 hours or overnight (ideal).
 You’ll notice the sugar syrup is quite thick after this amount of time.
 Drain the cranberries from the syrup and pour 1 cup of sugar on top.
 Toss the cranberries, coating them all the way around.
 Pour the sugared cranberries on a parchment paper or silicone baking mat-lined baking sheet and let them dry for at least 2 hours at room temperature or in the refrigerator.
 You’ll have extra, but they’re great for eating or as garnish on other dishes.
 Cover tightly and store in the refrigerator for up to 3 days.

 - Preheat oven to 375°F (190°C).